 One way of setting up the management of a page like this is to place all of that content into a single container for editing.
 Want to change something?
 Go into that single container and use your WYSIWYG editor to change what’s in there.

 Because this blends content and layout inside your editor, whoever goes in to work on the content has to be careful that they don’t accidentally break the design.
 An extra carriage return, incorrect styling (was that bold, italic, or normal?), a deletion of the wrong element… the challenges can be many.
+Blowing the styling or layout on any of the items on this page through a hiccuped edit would be pretty easy.
+I know, because back in the day, clients edited their sites via Dremweaver, and they broke design all the time.

 The other approach is to look at the requirements of the page, and separate the content from the presentation by creating individual content containers for each item – and having admins input/edit just the data, with no presentational information.